Horizon Project

 The Horizon Project (or Horizon Report) is an initiative by EDUCAUSE to chart emerging technologies and trends impacting the future of higher education across domains such as teaching and learning and information security.
 Drawing on insights from a global panel of leaders from across the higher education landscape, the objective of each Horizon Report is to shape decision-making among higher education professionals by helping them imagine a range of possible futures and think through the present-day implications of those futures.
-The Horizon Project was launched in 2002 by Laurence F. Johnson, CEO of NMC, and since the 2018 edition has been published by EDUCAUSE.
+The Horizon Project was launched in 2002 by Laurence F. Johnson, CEO of New Media Consortium (NMC), and since the 2018 edition has been published by EDUCAUSE.

 NMC Horizon Project History

 Starting in 2005, the NMC-published Horizon reports were collaboratively developed by co-authors Johnson and Rachel S. Smith.
 In 2006, Alan Levine joined the production team, and Keene Haywood joined in 2010.
 In 2011, Samantha Adams succeeded Smith as the project's lead researcher and writer.
 In 2011, Horizon Report downloads surpassed the 500,000 mark and worldwide readership approached a million people.
 A brand new museum edition was released in October 2010 to the museum community, along with reports for K-12 education and for Australia - New Zealand.
 The NMC Horizon Project expanded to Latin America in that year, when for the first time, a Horizon research cycle was conducted completely in Spanish.
 The 2010 Horizon Report: Edicion Iberoamericana was released in July 2010.